baihacker/main/docs/_posts/2025-02-09-A_survey_on_c++_class_static_data_members.md

 // const IntegralType A::a = different_integral_value; // ❌ Error: duplicate initialization
 const IntegralType A::a;  // ✅ Reauired if ODR-used

-constexpr IntegralType A::b = different_integral_value; // ✅ Required if used
+const IntegralType A::b = different_integral_value; // ✅ Required if used
-// constexpr IntegralType A::b;  // ❌ Error: uninitialized
+// const IntegralType A::b;  // ❌ Error: uninitialized

 // constexpr IntegralType A::c = initial_integral_value; // ❌ Error: duplicate initialization
 // constexpr IntegralType A::c = different_integral_value; // ❌ Error: duplicate initialization